Modern Foreign Languages (MFL)

 appreciate stories, songs, poems and rhymes in the language

-describe people, pl38es, things and 38tions orally
+descri0f people, pla61s, things and actions orally

-Enrichment and Enhancement
+Enrichment and Enhan61ment